 This is Week #31 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 I traveled far and wide to gather the ingredients for this salad.
 Ok, really it wasn't so far or wide, and this recipe was totally worth going to two stores for.
 Our local grocery store didn't have heirloom tomatoes or a good jumbo shrimp selection, but Whole Foods pulled through.
 Back to the totally-worth-it part.
 If I could be a salad, this very salad is the salad I would be.
 It has seafood and spice and tomatoes and onions and basil, which apparently when all put together makes The Perfect Salad.
 That, coming from the queen of salads, is saying a lot.